• Home

 2. Melt Wax

-Pour your measured soy wax in a candle melting pitcher to safely melt the wax.
+Pour your measured soy wax into a candle melting pitcher to safely melt the wax.
 Place the pitcher filled with wax inside a large saucepan filled with 2 inches of water.
-Using the double boiler method, heat on medium to low heat with gentle simmer at most.
+Using the double boiler method, heat on medium to low heat with a gentle simmer at most.
 Stir often with a heat resistant silicone whisk or spatula.

 3. Cool & Scent Wax

-Remove the pitcher from the heat immediately, after melting to avoid the wax from becoming too hot.
+Remove the pitcher from the heat immediately after melting to avoid the wax from becoming too hot.
 Then clip a candle thermometer inside of the pitcher.

 Allow the temperature of the wax to cool to between 125°F to 120°F before adding 2.5 ounces of coffee oil.
 Either homemade from above or coffee essential oil or premium grade coffee oil.
-After adding the oil stir constantly for 1 to 2 minutes to thoroughly incorporate.
+After adding the oil stir it constantly for 1 to 2 minutes to thoroughly incorporate.

 4. Pour Scented Wax & Place Wicks

-As the wax begins to melt dip the metal tab of each cotton wick into the wax.
+As the wax begins to melt, dip the metal tab of each cotton wick into the wax.
 Carefully center and adhere to the bottom of each mug.
 Hold in place for a few seconds.
-After a few minutes, the wax will harden and it will have a good hold on the container.
+After a few minutes, the wax will harden, and it will have a good hold on the container.

 Next, gently pour your coffee-scented wax into each mug.
 Place an optional centering device over each wick to help keep them in place during the curing process.

-Before trimming each wick allow the candle mugs to cool and wax to harden 30 minutes to 1 hour.
+Before trimming each wick, allow the candle mugs to cool and wax to harden for 30 minutes to 1 hour.
 Trim each wick to about ¼ an inch.
 No matter how tempting, do not light your homemade coffee mug candles until they have cured for 3 days.
 Waiting 1 to 2 weeks will give your candles an even better scent throw.

 Make a DIY coffee candle mug for yourself or give one to the coffee lovers in your life.
 They make quite an inexpensive gift when you upcycle a mug and make your own coffee oil.